 The average annual decline in the size of the middle class over 8 years from 2012 to 2019 is estimated to be approximately 11 percentage points.
-Put differently, had it not been for the international economic sanctions imposed on Iran in 2012 (initiated by the US and the EU), the middle class in Iran would have expanded by an annual average of approximately 11 percentage points.
+Put differently, had it not been for the international economic sanctions imposed on Iran in 2012, the middle class in Iran would have expanded by an annual average of approximately 11 percentage points.
 The gap between the size of the middle class in Iran and its synthetic counterpart continues to widen until the end of the period (2019).
 In 2019, the estimated size of loss in middle-class share of population in Iran is more than 20 percentage point.
-This suggests that the imposed sanctions exacerbated the decline of the middle class in Iran over time by pushing more individuals from the lower middle-class into lower income deciles and increasing the outmigration of the upper middle-class.
-The in-space placebo test (Figure A1 in the Appendix A) and synthetic difference-in-difference estimations (Table A1 in the Appendix A) also show that the negative effect of sanctions on the size of the middle class in Iran is statistically significant.
-Figure 3 illustrates the disparity in the size of the middle class between Iran and its synthetic counterpart.
+This suggests that the imposed sanctions exacerbated the decline of the middle class in Iran over time by pushing more individuals from the lower middle-class into lower income deciles and increasing the outmigration of the upper middle-class8.
+The in-space placebo test (Figure A1 in the Appendix A) and synthetic difference-in-difference estimations (Table A1 in the Appendix A) also show that the negative effect of sanctions on the size of the middle class in Iran and its synthetic counterpart.